supabase-community/supabase-mcp/SUPABASE.md

 - "relation does not exist": Use `list_tables` to verify table names and schemas
 - "Not authenticated": Restart MCP connection and verify organization access
 - Migration conflicts: Check `list_migrations` history before applying new migrations
+- Frontend error `Could not find the '<column>' column of '<table>' in the schema cache`: Update types + implementation to ensure code matches current schema
+- No project ref: Run `supabase link` to link the workspace to a hosted development project
+- Data not appearing in app: Run `supabase db diff --linked`.
+If schema drift exists run `supabase db pull <migration_name> --yes` to store changes in a new local migration and repair remote migration history.
+Then proceed to update types and usage.

 **Using logs for debugging**
 - Use `get_logs` to view service logs when certain action fails
 - Available log types: `api`, `branch-action`, `postgres`, `edge-function`, `auth`, `storage`, `realtime`
 - Check Postgres logs to see slow queries, errors, or connection issues
 - Review API logs to debug PostgREST endpoint failures or RLS policy issues

+**Further resources**
+- For MCP configuration help: https://supabase.com/mcp
+- For Supabase CLI troubleshooting: https://supabase.com/docs/guides/cli/getting-started